Non - QM Loans

 When the Dodd Frank Act passed through the senate floor, it created a number of agencies and regulations that would protect consumers along with the financial market.
 These regulations instruct lenders to make “a reasonable, good faith determination” that a borrower is able to repay their loan.
 These regulations play a tremendously important role in protecting the consumer but also the market as a whole.

 One of the agencies created out of this government intervention, in order to enforce the act, was the Consumer Finance Protection Bureau (CFPB).
 The CFPB protects consumers from abusive and deceptive practices.
 They will take action against any company that breaks the law.
-They not only consider legal issues though, they also create tools and information for consumers.
+They not only consider legal issues though, they also create tools and information for consumers and lenders

 Under the new regulations, Qualified Mortgages satisfy Ability to Repay rule (ATR).
 Ability to Repay is something the borrower will have to verify if they want a loan.
 Your Assets, Credit Score, Down Payment, Income, Debt Obligations, and Employment history will all be weighed together to verify your ability to repay.